ubuntu-mate/ubuntu-mate.org/_posts/2014-08-28-ubuntu-mate-beta1.md

 ## Testing

-Ubuntu MATE Beta2 will be released at the end of September therefore we need people installing, using Ubuntu MATE and reporting any issues you may find on the project's bug tracker.
+Ubuntu MATE Beta 2 will be released at the end of September therefore we need people installing, using Ubuntu MATE and reporting any issues you may find on the project's bug tracker.